 During his career, McGrath rode for Kawasaki, Honda, Suzuki and Yamaha.
 He was the first rider to own and ride for his own factory-backed team.

 McGrath announced his retirement before the opening round of the 2003 AMA Supercross Series in Anaheim.
 He attended many of the 2003 Supercross rounds, giving his fans and fellow competitors a chance to thank the sport’s biggest hero.

 When asked about what he considered highlights of his career, McGrath cites his first AMA Supercross win in Anaheim in 1993 as the most memorable, but he's also proud of a few other parts of his career.

 "I’ve had so many great races," he said.
 "My three Daytona wins were great because a lot of people said I couldn’t do it.
 My outdoor national title was something people said I could never do.
 I get mad at myself a little bit because I should’ve won the ’96 title too, but I was thinking I was invincible and tried a jump at Millville that I never should have attempted and got injured."

 Though retired from full-time Supercross and motocross competition, McGrath continued his racing career after being inducted into the Motorcycle Hall of Fame.
 He became one of the early stars of the newly formed AMA Supermoto Series in 2003.
 He and his wife, Kim, continue to live in Southern California.

 In July 2007, a bronze sculpture of McGrath doing his signature "Nac-Nac" stunt was unveiled at the Motorcycle Hall of Fame Museum.
-The sculpture was commissioned by Supercross series promoter Live Nation to honor the legendary rider.
+The sculpture was commissioned by Supercross series promoter Live Nation (now known as Feld Motor Sports) to honor the legendary rider.